 For this reason, you need to keep a large supply of chew toys on hand to divert them from what they shouldn’t chew.
 I use Bark Bites and Bark Branches from Pets Mart, and some of their other wooden Critter Kabob accessories.
 Avoid brands that proclaim to be flavored with fruit juices, since you don’t want to add sugar to their diet.

 A great idea for hanging toys is to get some thin lengths of chain from your local hardware store, say about 6" or 7" each.
 Fill the chain with chewable wood, cholla, or pumice, and then slip a binder ring through each end.
 You can hang them sideways in the cage or dangle them end to end, and they are easily refillable.
-If you prefer to purchase hanging toys, I recommend Chinchillas N Things.

 It should be mentioned that most tap water contains parasites that can affect your chin's intestinal tract adversely, causing diarrhea.
 Use bottled or filtered water and clean the water bottles thoroughly every day to help prevent bacteria build up.